computourist/RFM69-MQTT-client/Openhab Example/Readme.txt

 This example contains the configuration files for the following setup:

-	node 2: DIG node with local output toggle node 6: DTH node with local output toggle and temperature / humidity measurement node 4: RC node that controls a klikaanklikuit switch at address C1
+	node 2: DIG node with local output toggle node 6: DHT node with local output toggle and temperature / humidity measurement node 4: RC node that controls a klikaanklikuit switch at address C1

-The standard DIG and DTH nodes have been configured to:
+The standard DIG and DHT nodes have been configured to:

 - send an state message after every write commando from openhab; ACK has been set to TRUE.
 - send a state message after each local toggle of the output.